JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

 `8_GeneratingSNPsets.qmd`

-  - Identifying the common outlier SNPs across the different gene-environment association (GEA) methods.
+  - Identifying common outlier SNPs across the different gene-environment association (GEA) methods.
-  - Checking the genome position of the outlier SNPs; when some of them were located on the same scaffold/contig, only the SNP with the lower $p$-value in the RDA was kept in the final set of candidate SNPs.
+  - Checking the genome position of the outlier SNPs; when some of them were located on the same scaffold/contig, only the SNP with the lower $p$-value in the RDA was kept in the final sets of candidate SNPs.
+  - Mapping SNP position on the reference genome of *Pinus tabuliformis* (Niu et al. 2022).
-  - Generating a set of control SNPs (with the same number of SNPs as in the set of candidate SNPs).
+  - Generating three sets of candidate SNPs and two sets of control SNPs (with the same number of SNPs as in the set with all candidate SNPs).

 `9_GeneralizedDissimilarityModelling_GenomicOffsetPredictions.qmd`

   - Genomic offset predictions with the Generalized Dissimilarity Modelling (GDM) approach, as described in Fitzpatrick & Keller (2015), Mokany et al. (2022) and the [GDM website](https://mfitzpatrick.al.umces.edu/gdm/).